hualili/CMPE244/README.md

-# CMPE244 This folder is for Fall 2021 Embedded Software Class
+# CMPE244 This folder is for the Embedded Software Class